Patrick Wimberly: Chairlift

 In January 2016, Chairlift released their third and final album, Moth.

 Collaborations

-Patrick has collaborated on many records and television series, his most recent collaborations include working with MGMT on their fourth LP, Little Dark Age.
-Public Access T.V. also enlisted Wimberly to produce their upcoming sophomore LP Street Safari.
+Wimberly has collaborated on many records and television series, including with MGMT on their fourth LP, Little Dark Age.
+Public Access T.V. also enlisted Wimberly to produce their sophomore LP Street Safari.
 His television contributions include composing music for the HBO series High Maintenance on the "Globo" episode.